-The first step in the process begins with the dentist making several wax or plastic impressions of your jaws, how much space is between them and how they fit together.
-These impressions are used to create the final version of your dentures and must be tried on in order to make any needed adjustments.
-Once all the adjustments have been made and you start wearing the dentures, they may feel uncomfortable and loose until your cheek muscles and tongue get adjusted to them.
-You may produce more saliva and your mouth may be sore at first, but the discomfort will diminish once you get used to wearing them.
+Our first step in the process begins with making several wax/plastic impressions of your jaws to determine how much space is between them and how they fit together.
+Next, we use these impressions to create the final version of your dentures and have you try them on in order to make adjustments.
+After we make the necessary adjustments, you can start wearing your dentures regularly.
+They may feel uncomfortable and loose until your cheek muscles and tongue adjust.
+You may produce more saliva and your mouth may be sore at first, but the discomfort diminishes over time wearing them.
 Eating may be a little uncomfortable at first however once your mouth adapts to them the discomfort will go away.
 Start with soft non-sticky foods until you get used to eating while wearing the dentures.
 Avoid chewing gum altogether, and be careful with hard foods with bones and shellfish.

 Conventional dentures can be worn after the teeth have been removed for at least 8-12 weeks, giving the gums and bone time to heal.
-An immediate denture is made in advance and can be worn instantly after the teeth have been removed.
+We make immediate dentures in advance, so you can actually wear them instantly.
 There are pros and cons to both, however.
-Conventional dentures require a waiting period where you must go without teeth in order for the gums and the bone to heal, whereas immediate dentures can be worn right away but may need many adjustments because the gums and the bone will shrink during the healing process.
+Conventional dentures require a waiting period where you must go without teeth in order for the gums and the bone to heal, but with immediate dentures, you can wear them right away.
+I may need many adjustments because the gums and the bone will shrink during the healing process.
 Dental implants offer a way to keep dentures in place and allow you to go about your daily life with confidence.
 The use of dental implants to stabilize dentures has proven to be successful for many people.

 Partial dentures are removable and can be worn when there are still natural teeth present in either or both the upper and lower jaw.
-A flesh colored base and artificial teeth can be worn to replace missing teeth.
+You can now replace your missing teeth with flesh colored base and artificial teeth.
 The fixed bridge attaches crowns to the teeth on each side of the missing teeth as an anchor, and artificial teeth replace the missing teeth.
 The denture prevents the rest of the natural teeth from shifting and changing position.
 A partial denture can have internal attachments or clasps to attach to the crowns on either side of the missing teeth.

 Dentures are a removable solution for missing teeth.
-They can be used to replace an entire set of teeth or just a partial set.
+Patients use them to replace both an entire set of teeth or just a partial set.
 Complete dentures can be conventional, requiring a waiting period, or immediate.
 There are pros and cons to both.
 Partial dentures effectively replace missing teeth and prevent the other natural teeth from moving and shifting.
 They can come with internal attachments or clasps that attach to the crowns that sit on each side of the missing teeth.
-Dentures may take a few weeks to get used to when you first start wearing them but the cheek muscles and your tongue will eventually adjust to them.
+Dentures may take a few weeks to get used to when you first start wearing them but the cheek muscles and your tongue eventually adjust.
 It’s best to eat soft foods when you first start wearing them to give yourself time to get used to the way they feel.